 Why…is Henry VIII eating a cake in the shape of Parliament?

 Good question.
-Because this week – as MPs debate the EU (Withdrawal) Bill – we’re talking about Henry VIII clauses, the government and Brexit.
+Because Parliament is debating the EU (Withdrawal) Bill, so we’re talking about Henry VIII clauses, the government and Brexit.

 That doesn’t really answer anything… What are Henry VIII powers?